llxxbb/Nature-Demo/doc/order-generate.md

 In tradition design, order and order state will be fill into one table, in this condition, new state will overwrite the old one, so it's difficult to trace the changes. **In Nature, normal data and state data are separated strictly**, You must define them separately.
 And furthermore, Nature will trace every change for the state data.

+### Nature key points

+You can define complex states in Nature, such as mutex state, grouped state.
+You can see it at [here](https://github.com/llxxbb/Nature/blob/master/doc/help/concepts.md)

 ## Define converter

 When we input an `Order` from outside, we set a `new` state for this order by converter.
 Execute the following sql please: